Dedicated to the life and work of

 Announcements

-The William Morris Society in the US will host a session at the 2024 Modern Language Association Annual Convention, to be held January 4-7, 2022 in Philadelphia, PA.
-Rethinking William Morris for the Twenty-first Century “Technological Overstimulation and Ecological...
+The William Morris Society in the US will host two sessions at the 2026 Modern Language Association Annual Convention, to be held January 8-11, 2026 in Toronto, Canada.
+Art and Smoke: Ruskin, Morris, Art, and Industrialism Chair, Florence S. Boos, University of Iowa...

 A brief introduction to